 The main problem with this approach is that it’s highly reactive; you’re essentially waiting until the attack comes to you before you take any action.
 This then throws IT and security teams into panic mode and is frequently responsible for lost productivity for the entire organization.

 But what if, rather than waiting for the threat to hit your network, you were able to adopt a proactive strategy and address the root of the problem?
 To steal a term from DevOps, what if you were to “shift left” on the cyberattack path and focus on remediating the vulnerabilities—long before an attack can even occur?

-Moving to a modern, proactive security strategy is essentially a three-step process.
+Moving to a modern vulnerability management approach is essentially a three-step process.
 First, you need to decide that it’s time to shift your focus to the root of the problem, rather than chasing after the never-ending list of symptoms.
 This means focusing the majority of your security efforts on proactively remediating your vulnerabilities, rather than waiting for and reacting to attacks after they occur.
 To do this you need to truly understand your security data and transform it into actionable intelligence.
 In real terms, this requires you to correlate your existing scanner data with a variety of external and additional internal security data sources to help you make better decisions.

 Due to the sheer amount of data involved, coupled with the speed with which decisions need to be made, automation is key in the new model, so that you can quickly understand, correlate, and disseminate the intelligence you’ve gained.
 Automation can perform in seconds what it would take a human hours or even days to complete, and it can scale to well beyond what a team of humans could ever do.